Post-Rock Fence in Lincoln County, Kansas by Kathy Alexander.

 In 1859 a hunting party, of which James R. Mead was a member, visited the Saline Valley in what is now Lincoln County and found the camp of a man who had raised the first civilized corn.
 In his account of the expedition, Mead said, “We moved to the place and built cabins, stable and a corral for the winter.
 Having completed comfortable quarters, which became known as Mead’s ranch, I set out to explore the country.”
 Michael Stearns, Thomas Boyle, Ade Spahn, and a man named Dean also hunted along the Saline in 1858-59 and nearly always camped at the mouth of Beaver Creek.

-Although the country toward the head of the Saline River was not considered safe from Indian depredations in 1864, Charles, William, and Marion Chase, John Moffit, and Flavius Moody started to make a settlement on Spillman Creek.
-They located between Beaver Creek and the Saline River, where they built a log house and other buildings, but one disaster after another occurred, and in May, they abandoned the place because of an Indian outbreak.
+Although the country toward the head of the Saline River was not considered safe from Indian depredations in 1864, Charles, William, Marion Chase, John Moffit, and Flavius Moody started to make a settlement on Spillman Creek.
+They settled between Beaver Creek and the Saline River, where they built a log house and other buildings, but one disaster after another occurred.
+In May, they abandoned the place because of an Indian outbreak.
 In July, the Moffits, accompanied by two men named Taylor and Henderson, returned but were attacked by Indians while hunting near Rocky Hill.
 Two were killed, but the others managed to reach the house and, after watching for Indians for a day and a night, escaped to the settlements.

 In 1868 a detachment of the Seventh United States Cavalry, under command of Colonel William Benteen, was stationed for a time at Schermerhorn’s ranch, south of Rocky Hill, for the protection of the settlers.

 The first school was taught in Martin Henderson’s house in 1868 by Marion Ivy.
 The second was opened in 1869 by David G. Bacon in a dugout near the same place.